 As part of this approach, we will produce a SEN Support Plan that describes the provision that we will make to meet a child’s special educational needs and agreed outcomes.
 Parents and carers will be fully involved in this process.

-In our school, a child is regarded as having a special educational need (SEN) when they require extra input above and beyond the usual differentiation and support provided by the class teacher in order to make adequate progress.
+In our school, a child is regarded as having a special educational need (SEN) when they require extra input above and beyond the usual differentiation and support provided by the class teacher and teaching assistants in order to make adequate progress.

 Difficulty in one of these key areas may be recognised by the class teacher or parents, highlighted during an assessment or indicated by an outside professional such as an occupational therapist.